 By Lee Jong-Wha*

-Lee Jong-Wha is Professor of Economics and Director of the Asiatic Research Institute at Korea University.
+Lee Jong-Wha, Professor of Economics and Director of the Asiatic Research Institute at Korea University, served as Chief Economist and Head of the Office of Regional Economic Integration at the Asian Development Bank and was senior adviser for international economic affairs to former President Lee Myung-bak of South Korea.
 His most recent book, co-authored with Harvard’s Robert J. Barro, is Education Matters: Global Gains from the 19th to the 21st Century.
-Copyright: Project Syndicate, 2016, published here with permission.

 This content is © Project Syndicate, 2015, and is here with permission.